6 Biggest Benefits of a VA Loan

 Also, those who are eligible for a VA loan are also eligible for VA refinancing, just another type of loan program that can save veterans and active military members money.

 All things considered, VA loans tend to have much better benefits than other loan programs.
-For home buyers that want to make a low down payment (or avoid it entirely), VA loans beat out FHA loans.
+For qualified veterans and service members that want to make a low down payment (or avoid it entirely), VA loans beat out FHA loans.

 However, every home buying situation is different, and depending on a number of factors, different mortgage options can make more sense.